KPSF MISSION STATEMENT

 RECOGNITION OF DONORS

 We would also like to recognize the contributions of J.E.
-Henry and Mike Hill of IT 4 the Planet for the creation and installation of our software and, without whom, this web site would not exist; Lysette Aviles and the Graphics Design Department of Scripps Networks for their assistance with the web site graphics; Mary Gallant of Gallant DesignWorks for her assistance with the web site; Sherry Smith and Debbie Moore for their multiple contributions of accounting, typing, and general guidance in performing the “behind the scenes” duties to make the Foundation successful, and finally the KPSF Officers and Executive Committee members who performed hours of volunteer service to complete the infrastructure, to solicit funding and to do what was necessary to make the Foundation operational.
+Henry and Mike Hill of IT 4 the Planet for the creation and installation of our software and, without whom, this web site would not exist; Lysette Aviles and the Graphics Design Department of Scripps Networks for their assistance with the web site graphics; Mary Gallant of Gallant DesignWorks for her assistance with the web site; Sherry Smith, Debbie Moore and Becky Kreisa for their multiple contributions of accounting, typing, and general guidance in performing the “behind the scenes” duties to make the Foundation successful, and finally the KPSF Officers, Executive Committee members and members of the Board of Directors who perform hours of volunteer service to complete the infrastructure, to solicit funding and to do what was necessary to make the Foundation operational.